sp1986sp/maven-dependency-version/README.md

 4) eshop-common

 In this solution we created 4 new Jenkins jobs:
-* One for publishing all dependencies jars to dev nexus repo: DEV Jenkins job
+* One for publishing all dependencies jars to dev nexus repo: **DEV Jenkins job**
-* One for publishing jars to qa nexus repo: QA Jenkins job
+* One for publishing jars to qa nexus repo: **QA Jenkins job**
-* One for publishing jars to release nexus repo: RELEASE Jenkins job
+* One for publishing jars to release nexus repo: **RELEASE Jenkins job**
-* One for publishing parent-pom in parent-pom nexus repo ( the parent-pom will be used from a single location for all the environments ): PARENT-POM Jenkins job
+* One for publishing parent-pom in parent-pom nexus repo ( the parent-pom will be used from a single location for all the environments ): **PARENT-POM Jenkins job**

 The same jar version will be used from different nexus repo based on the profile passed during building and starting of service, like for dev env to provide profile:

  `mvn clean install -P eshop-dev -Dversion=1_44_0`

-This command will download the dependencies from eshop-dev and the version of jars will be 1.44.0-SNAPSHOT as defined in the parent pom.
-For example, platform: 1.44.0-SNAPSHOT will be downloaded from the eshop-dev nexus repo if the profile passed is eshop-dev and the same jar version will be downloaded from the eshop-qa nexus repository if the profile passed is eshop-qa.
+This command will download the dependencies from **eshop-dev** and the version of jars will be **1.44.0-SNAPSHOT** as defined in the parent pom.
+For example, platform: 1.44.0-SNAPSHOT will be downloaded from the **eshop-dev** nexus repo if the profile passed is **eshop-dev** and the same jar version will be downloaded from the **eshop-qa** nexus repository if the profile passed is **eshop-qa**.

 In this way the dependencies jar follow these steps to reach production:
-1) Development changes are done and published to the eshop-dev nexus repository
+1) Development changes are done and published to the **eshop-dev** nexus repository
-2) Once the development is complete the jar is published to the eshop-qa nexus repository.
+2) Once the development is complete the jar is published to the **eshop-qa** nexus repository.
-3) If any bug is raised the changes on dependencies are again done and published on eshop-dev and once verified then is again pushed to eshop-qa for further testing.
+3) If any bug is raised the changes on dependencies are again done and published on **eshop-dev** and once verified then is again pushed to **eshop-qa** for further testing.
-4) Finally, at the end of the sprint, the final verified jar is now published to the eshop-release nexus repository.
+4) Finally, at the end of the sprint, the final verified jar is now published to the **eshop-release** nexus repository.
 This repository is used by production and Natco connected environments.

 The jar version is defined only in the parent pom file.
 In all the service repositories the version defined in parent-pom will be inherited for all dependencies jar versions.

-####Steps to setup maven local repository and download the dependencies jar
+#### Steps to setup maven local repository and download the dependencies jar
 We will define two repositories ( this is for local development as well ):
 1) **remote**: It should always fetch all dependencies from the Nexus repo.
 Dependencies like platform, hal-adapter, etc. should not be locally built in this repo.
 This repository must always download the dependencies ( Because on the local building of a dependency a maven-metadata-local.xml is generated in a local path where the jar is generated, this file does not allow the download from Nexus repo.)